DevExpress/devextreme-documentation/concepts/05 UI Components/TreeList/00 Getting Started with TreeList/20 Sort Data.md

 ---

-Run the code and ensure that records are sorted by the `Position` column.
+Run the code and ensure that records are sorted by the `State` column.
 Click a column header to sort the records by another column.